Post-Capitalist-Labs/models/README.md

 # How to run this model

-1. Make sure your local environment has these resources installed:
+1. Make sure your local environment has these resources installed
 - Python 3.12.1 or higher
 - Mesa